Professor of Law

 Law professors have three professional responsibilities—(1) teaching, (2) scholarly research, and (3) service to the university and the broader community.
 Professor Josh Silverstein excels in all three dimensions.
 His colleagues and students describe him as a gifted teacher.
 His publications have received national attention from courts and the media.
-And his service has included spearheading major curriculum reforms at the law school.
+And his service has included spearheading major curriculum reforms at the law school and advocating in defense of academic freedom and tenure at the University of Arkansas generally.

 The phrase “thinking like a lawyer” is shorthand for the two skills that constitute the foundation of all legal work.
 The first skill is reading and comprehending legal texts in order to extract the governing legal principles.
 To elaborate, laws are rules.
 And legal rules are set forth primarily in written documents such as judicial opinions, statutes, constitutions, administrative regulations, and contracts.
 A lawyer must be able to read and comprehend those writings to determine which legal rules govern his or her client’s situation.
 The second skill is the application of legal rules to new factual circumstances.
 For example, a lawyer must be able to assess whether, under the governing legal rules, his or her client committed a crime, breached a contract, or is entitled to payment from another party for personal injury.